 If you’ve just wrapped up a two-month tour with your band, taking a long break from music might sound like a good idea, but it could end up hurting your music career.
 Other than the lucky few musicians who’ve found ways to sustain themselves purely through music, the rest of us have to engage in a delicate balancing act that often pits our musical ambitions against the very real and pressing needs of everyday life, including careers and relationships.
 Taking a week or two off of music after a long tour is essential, but take too much time and you might never get back to seriously making music.
-Here’s why:
+Here’s why taking time off of music can hurt your career:

 It kills your routine